check_xs, Random Monitoring Check Plugins

 -restic-args, the underlying restic can be configured.

-This plugin might need to be executed with evaluated privileges.
+This plugin might need to be executed with evaluated privileges, for example, as

 Options: